kachick/chawan/doc/localcgi.md

 Note that this may be both an application/x-www-form-urlencoded or a multipart/form-data request; `CONTENT_TYPE` stores information about the request type, and in case of a multipart request, the boundary as well.

+## Tools

+Chawan provides certain helper binaries that may be useful for CGI scripts.
+These can be portably accessed by executing `"$CHA_LIBEXEC_DIR"/[program name]`.

+Currently, the following tools are available:

+* `urldec`: percent-decode strings passed on standard input.
+* `urlenc`: percent-encode strings passed on standard input, taking a percent-encode set as the first parameter.

 ## Troubleshooting